Sharma-IT/password-generator/README.md

 - Can open the text file using the operating system's default text editor.

+- Can clear the entire text file.

 - Can run offline and makes no outgoing or incoming network connections.

-- Can clear the entire text file

-- Virtually no limit on generated passwords lengths.
+- Virtually has no limit with the length of generating a password.

-- Only 8.23 mb in size and uses an average of 20 mb of RAM (when generating passwords with a character length less than 1 million).
+- Only 8.23 MBs in size and uses an average of 20 MBs of RAM (when generating passwords with a character length less than 7 digits).

 ## Minimum System Requirements

-**NOTE:** Generating passwords less than the character length of 1 million will be done instantly or within a few seconds and will only consume an average of 15 - 20 mb of RAM.
-Generating passwords over the character length of 1 million can take over a minute to generate and can use up more than 100 mb of RAM.
+**NOTE:** Generating passwords less than the character length of 7 digits will be done instantly or within a few seconds and will only consume an average of 15 - 20 MBs of RAM.
+Generating passwords over the character length of 7 digits can take over a minute to generate and can use up more than 100 MBs of RAM.

 Processor (CPU): Intel Core Solo

 Operating System: Microsoft Windows XP

-Memory: 500 MB RAM
+Memory: 500 MBs RAM

 Storage: 1 GB